rodcasanova12/BarbershopProblem/README.md

 # BarbershopProblem
-The intent of this code is to execute multiple queue in a Barber Shop.
+The intent of this code is to execute multiple queues in a Barber Shop.